ShararNur/hot-onion-restaurent/README.md

 ### Features
 - Order food from the menu
-- Sign Up to place order
+- Sign Up to place an order

 ### Technology
 - React